 |Support Devices||Support in Apple||Support in almost music player|

-|Quality||ACC offers better quality than MP3 at the same bit rate.||MP3 offers lower quality than ACC at the same bit rate.|
+|Quality||AAC offers better quality than MP3 at the same bit rate.||MP3 offers lower quality than AAC at the same bit rate.|

 |File Size||Slightly smaller than MP3||Higher and requires more space|